A Markov model for factorisation of iterated cubic polynomials

 The same can be checked for $z_n.$ For $x_m,z_m$ with $m<n$ we can pick them so that they act in the third part of the tree and the results follow.
-Hence, it is a normal subgroup and by the above computation of index 2. \end{proof}
+Hence, it is a normal subgroup, as shown by the above computation of index 2. \end{proof}